If paying off student loans is a struggle, you may want to get a new boss.

 Helping graduates repay their student loans is a powerful recruiting and retention tool that is becoming more popular among employers.

-“While a raise is always nice, I like receiving the extra help paying off my student loans because it gives me an incentive to pay them off faster”, says Mackenzie Kreitler, who works at Student Loan Hero.
+“While a raise is always nice, I like receiving the extra help paying off my student loans because it gives me an incentive to pay them off faster,” says Mackenzie Kreitler, who worked at a company with a student loan repayment program.
 “Employees with student debt get up to $2,000 a year toward payments on our student loans, which is a huge help.
 This benefit has most definitely factored into my decision to accept a position at the company and stay with the company.
 When you are looking at over $900.00 per month in payments, any extra bit of help goes a long way.”

 It’s easy to see why student debt assistance programs are so attractive to recent graduates like Kreitler.
-The average college graduate of the class of 2015 had about $35,000 in debt (source), and student loans are the second-largest source of debt in the United States.
-American households now owe $1.3 trillion in student loan debt, more than any other source of credit except mortgage debt (source).
+The average college graduate of the class of 2018 had about $30.3K in debt (source), and student loans are the second-largest source of debt in the United States.
+American households now owe $1.5 trillion in student loan debt, more than any other source of credit except mortgage debt.

 Although troubling, the amount of student loan debt is not the main concern.
 The real issue is the high rate of delinquency of student loans.
-In 2016, 11% of student loans were delinquent, or 90 days overdue (source).
+In 2018, 11.4% of student loans were delinquent, or 90 days overdue.

-Although the number of employers that offer assistance with college debt is growing, only 4% did so in 2016, according to the 2016 Employee Benefits report of the Society for Human Resource Management.
+Although the number of employers that offer assistance with college debt is growing, only 4% do so, according to a report by the Society for Human Resource Management.

 This list provides the basic features of the student debt repayment incentives of the companies we know about.
-Please leave a comment below if your company provides college debt assistance and is not on our list, and we will add it.
+If your company provides college debt assistance and is not on our list, send us an email and we will add it.

 |Company||Student Loan Incentive|

 |U.S. Government||$10,000 a year with a cap of $60,000|

 Not-for-profit, tax-exempt organizations under 501(c)